Hey! Your customers are leaving you…

 1. Don’t make your customers wait

 Recall the situation when you were at a restaurant waiting for your favourite dish and it arrived after one long hour.
 Wasn’t it annoying?
 Similarly, your customers get frustrated when you make them wait for your service.
 No matter how good your product is, customer experience breaks if you deliver it late.
 For instance, Marriott 5-10-20 menu mentions the exact time taken by each food item, grouping it as appetizers, shareable food, and entrees.
 This way customers order food according to the time they want to spend at the restaurant.
+A menu creator can help restaurants implement such innovative menu structures to enhance the dining experience and cater to customer preferences.

 2. Don’t ask too many questions to your customers